AdrianPardo99/wardriving_for_self/README.md

 # Special thanks

+I have to thank to some people and groups that make me develop this application

 * B3ts0b3ts4
+* Ekoparty (Ekogroup Mx)
+* misskernel
+* samo_harakiri_2600
 * RF Village MX
 * And the Mexico Cibersecurity Comunity that want to use the idea